EBay quarterly results top expectations

 Ebay's stock rose 6.9 percent to $38.35 in extended trading, after hitting $38.83 - the highest level since late 2007.

-The stock has gained more than 15 percent so far this year, more than double the gain of rival Amazon.com, on optimism that growth has resumed at eBay's online Marketplaces business and an expansion of PayPal from its online roots into physical stores.
+The stock has gained more than 15 percent so far this year, more than double the gain of rival Amazon.com (AMZN.O), on optimism that growth has resumed at eBay's online Marketplaces business and an expansion of PayPal from its online roots into physical stores.

 During the first quarter, eBay's online marketplaces added a lot more active users, while transactions through mobile devices jumped and sales of fashion, auto parts and accessories were strong, the company said.